wmhilton-stoplight/platform-docs/2.-workspaces/c.config.md

 ![Add Stoplight Config](../assets/images/project-config-add.png)

 The config file is added to the root of your project and named `.stoplight.json`.
-It can include regular JSON or [JSONC](https://github.com/microsoft/node-jsonc-parser) (i.e. JSON with comments and trailing commas allowed).
+It can include regular JSON or [JSONC](https://github.com/microsoft/node-jsonc-parser) (that's JSON with comments and trailing commas allowed).

 After you change the stoplight.config file, select **Apply Config**.